Book review: Art Direction for the Web

 Somewhat I'm unsure why Andy couldn't decide between creating a app for criminals to get and a presentation about Amy Johnson.
 To a some degree the context switching from one topic to the other and back made the book a bit harder to read.
 But at the same time I am a bit unsure how to would I approach it as he was showing how to approach Art Direction for both the apps and web sites.

-Last third of the book ties up the “theory” in previous chapters with contemporary coding techniques, mostly CSS Grid and Flexbox.
-Personally I can’t judge this part that much because recently I’ve been getting a code fatigue when reading/watching1 things about code which aren’t standards, documentation or StackOverflow issues.
+Last third of the book ties up the "theory" in previous chapters with contemporary coding techniques, mostly CSS Grid and Flexbox.
+Personally I can't judge this part that much because recently I've been getting a code fatigue when reading/watching[1.
+Same thing happened when I was watching Sarah Drasner's great course about design on Frontend Masters.
+Sorry, Sarah.] things about code which aren't standards, documentation or StackOverflow issues.

 Art Direction doesn't fit to the second box because it doesn't cover ethics what and why we should design, among books like Design for the Real World or design meets disability.
 But I wasn't expecting this to be cover by this book.